SwedbankPay/developer.swedbankpay.com/payments/vipps/seamless-view.md

       title: Other Features
 ---

 >Vipps is a two-phase payment method supported by the major norwegian banks.
-In the redirect to PayEx payment pages scenario,  PayEx receives a mobile number (MSISDN) from the payer through Payex payment pages.
-PayEx performs a payment that the payer must confirm through the Vipps mobile app.
+In the redirect to Swedbank Pay payment pages scenario,  Swedbank Pay receives a mobile number (MSISDN) from the payer through Payex payment pages.
+Swedbank Pay performs a payment that the payer must confirm through the Vipps mobile app.

 ## Introduction

-* When the payer starts the purchase process, you make a `POST` request towards PayEx with the collected `Purchase` information.
+* When the payer starts the purchase process, you make a `POST` request towards Swedbank Pay with the collected `Purchase` information.
 This will generate a payment object with a unique `paymentID`.
 You either receive a Redirect URL to a hosted page or a JavaScript source in response.
 * You need to [redirect][reference-redirect] the payer to the Redirect payment page or embed the script source on you site to create a [Hosted View][hosted-view] in an `iFrame`; where she is prompted to enter the registered mobile number.
 This triggers a `POST` towards PayEx.
-* PayEx handles the dialogue with Vipps and the consumer confirms the purchase in the Vipps app.
+* Swedbank Pay handles the dialogue with Vipps and the consumer confirms the purchase in the Vipps app.
 * If CallbackURL is set you will receive a payment callback when the Vipps dialogue is completed.
 You need to do a `GET` request, containing the `paymentID` generated in the first step, to receive the state of the transaction.

 ![Vipps_flow_PaymentPages.png]